Wicklets/wick-editor/README.md

 1) An API Key ID
 2) An API Key Issuer ID
-3) A certificate .p8 file saved to your ~/private_keys directory.
+3) A Windows Code Signing certificate (.p12 file) saved to your ~/private_keys directory and password.
 4) A Developer ID Application Certificate (Saved to your keychain).
 5) A Developer ID Installer Certificate (Saved to your keychain).